- Sweet Advent Pear™ - 2-yr old 4-6' (+5/8''dia.) has been removed from your cart. Products can only be held for a maximum of 30 minutes.

 The Wild Apple Trees for sale will produce an edible apple typically 2” – 3” in diameter.
-These wild apple trees will resemble those growing around old farmsteads and in fence rows here in the North East.
-Trees will reach a height of 20’+, grow very well in almost any soil type or condition.
+These wild apple trees will resemble those growing around old farmsteads and in fence rows here in the Northeast.
+Trees will reach a height of 20’+ and grow very well in almost any soil type or condition.
 These apple trees are not conservation-grade seedlings.
-Therefore these will be pruned back to 2′-3′, have an extensive root system, and a diameter of 3/8”+.
-Wild Apple trees are an inexpensive tool for enhanced bedding areas, feathered field edges, creating an apple thicket, or any habitat improvements.
-CLICK HERE for a short video showing you what these will do in an apple thicket.
+Therefore, these will be pruned back to 2′-3′, have an extensive root system, and a 1/4”- 3/8”+ diameter.
+Wild Apple trees are inexpensive for enhanced bedding areas, feathered field edges, creating an apple thicket, or many habitat improvements.
+CLICK HERE for a short video showing what these will do in an apple thicket.
 Hardiness Zones 4 – 8

 50+ trees $3.25 each.

 WILD APPLE TREES WILL BE IN STOCK FOR SALE THE SPRING OF 2024

 The Wild Apple Tree seedlings for sale will produce an edible apple, typically 2″- 3″ in diameter.
 These trees will all produce apples.
 However, there will be variations as these are not grafted trees.
 These wild apple trees will resemble the ones growing around old farmsteads, in fence rows, and overgrown fields often seen here in the North East.
 Trees will reach a height of 20’+ and grow very well in most soil types or conditions.
 These apple trees are not conservation-grade seedlings apple trees.
 Therefore these will be pruned back to 2-3′, and have an extensive root system with a 1/4”- 3/8″ diameter+.
 Wild Apple trees are an inexpensive tool for some enhanced bedding areas, feathered field edges, or any habitat improvements.
 Hardiness Zones 4 – 8